franciscochiarino/macintosh-1984/README.md

 ## Details

-- This is a project I will work on in my free time.
+- This is a project I will do in my free time.

 - The main reasons of making this project are learning and practicing.
 It is also intended to be used as a porfolio website.